jilliangmeehan/oolong/src/shelf/watching/The Studio/index.md

 ---
 title: The Studio
-layout: layouts/page.html
+layout: layouts/watching.html
 status: watching
-tags:
-  - tv
 url:
 cover:
 date finished:
 shortcode: the-studio
 publish: true
 ---
-Watched the first episode and really enjoyed it!
+Watched the first few episodes of this, and I really enjoy it so far!